ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

 - play 2.5 json doesnt supports scala enumerators
 - can use enumeratum

+## IMPLICITS
+- coder doesnt need to explicilty pass in an arg/type that is implicit, the compiler will find it within scope
+- scala 3 overhauled implicits

 ## MACWIRE/DEPENDENCY-INJECT
 - macwire are basically macros, except written in scala, versus c++ macros which are a syntax of their own
 - macwire happens pre-compile, guice i think happens runtime